arnavjosh/wininfo/README.md

 # wininfo

-`wininfo` is a Windows system information library for Rust.
-It exposes a small API for collecting CPU, memory, and disk data through WMI and returns the results as strongly typed Rust structures.
+`wininfo` is a small Windows-focused Rust library for collecting system information through WMI.
+It exposes typed structures for CPU, memory, and disk data and also ships with a simple CLI binary for quick inspection from the terminal.

 ## Features

-- Query CPU, memory, and disk information from Windows.
+- Query CPU, memory, and disk information on Windows.
-- Collect a complete system snapshot with one call.
+- Gather a complete system snapshot in one call.
-- Serialize the returned data with `serde`.
+- Serialize results with `serde` and `serde_json`.
-- Use the library directly or build on the included CLI binary.
+- Use the library directly or run the included `wininfo_cli` binary.

-## Platform Support
+## Platform support

 `wininfo` is Windows-only at runtime.
 Creating a `System` on a non-Windows platform returns `WinInfoError::Unsupported`.